 Geographical expansion - The Group first targeted the United States market in 1983 and subsequently began diversifying its geographic markets, particularly in the highly fragmented European markets (outside of Italy).
-According to the most recent data available for the year 2005 (source CSIL), the Group is the leader in the leather-upholstered furniture segment in the United States, with a 8.1% market share, and in Europe, with 6.5%.
-The Group continues to focus on sales and to expand its retail presence outside of its core markets.
+According to the most recent data available for the year 2005 (source CSIL), the Group leads in the leather-upholstered furniture segment in the United States, with an 8.1% market share, and in Europe, with 4.9%.
+The Group continues to focus on sales and expand the Natuzzi retail distribution outside its core markets.

-Retail program and brand development - The Group has made significant investments to improve its existing distribution network and strengthen its brand, primarily through the establishment of new distribution subsidiaries, the acquisition of companies with existing networks of retail stores, and an increase in the number of Natuzzi stores and Natuzzi Galleries worldwide.
+Retail program and brand development - The Group has made significant investments to improve its existing distribution network and strengthen its brand, primarily through the establishment of new distribution subsidiaries and an increase in the number of Natuzzi Stores and Natuzzi Galleries worldwide.
 See "-Markets".
-As of April 30, 2006, there were 280 Natuzzi stores worldwide, including Divani and Divani by Natuzzi stores.
-The Natuzzi Galleries program was launched in 2002 and the number of galleries worldwide reached 594 as of April 30, 2006.
-By using the same creative concepts and internal decorations in Natuzzi stores and Natuzzi Galleries, the Group has created a coherent identity for the Natuzzi brand.
-The Group plans to open additional Natuzzi Stores and Galleries in strategic geographical locations to strengthen its presence in Italy and abroad and is committed to making the marketing investments necessary to increase brand recognition in these markets.
+As of April 30, 2007, there were 284 Natuzzi Stores worldwide, including Divani and Divani by Natuzzi stores.
+The Natuzzi Galleries program was launched in 2002 and the number of galleries worldwide reached 547 as of April 30, 2007.
+By using the same creative concepts and internal decorations in Natuzzi Stores and Natuzzi Galleries, the Group has created a coherent identity for the Natuzzi brand.
+The Group plans to open additional Natuzzi Stores and Natuzzi Galleries in strategic geographical locations to strengthen its presence in Italy and abroad and is committed to making the marketing investments necessary to increase brand recognition in these markets.